 For additional information regarding the undergraduate program, please contact Dr. J. Vaun McArthur at firstname.lastname@example.org.

 Thanks to funding from the National Science Foundation, SREL offers Research Experiences in Radioecology for undergraduates.
 This program is the only REU offered in the field of radioecology.

 The 10-week summer program gives 10 undergraduate students unprecedented access to SREL laboratories and the U.S. Department of Energy’s Savannah River Site.
 Students study the transport, fate, and effects of radioactive elements in the environment and on wildlife—areas crucial to our nation’s ability to address emerging issues of nuclear energy production, national security, and nuclear contaminants.

 Students will participate in interactive workshops, seminars on radioecology, and obtain hands-on experience in the field, and in the lab.
 They will also have the opportunity to develop oral and written communication skills through oral and poster presentations.

-The 2017 SREL REU Application Process is open.
-See application and additional information about the program.
+The 2017 SREL REU Application Process is closed.
+Future application information about the program will be similar.

 SREL is committed to recruiting undergraduates with limited research opportunities and the SREL REU recruitment plan centers on accessibility to the program for students from states with the Experimental Program to Stimulate Competitive Research, or EPSCoR states.